Cannaregio

 I subsequently noticed that gondoliers exclusively take the canal in the direction of that imperceptible, but unforgiving current.

 Which reveals the dilemma for the dedicated dallier in Venice.
 Occasionally it pays to go with the flow.
-But most of the time, avoiding the tidal pull and seeking out the backwaters is the way to experience La Serenissima at its watery, romantic best.
+Although most of the time, avoiding the tidal pull and exploring the backwaters is the way to experience La Serenissima at its watery, romantic best.

 A Few Links and Practicalities